 NOTE: Total time used for start-up is typically less than 170 seconds.
-When using the sleep mode (R2.x.x or later), start-up time is less then 120 seconds.
+When using the sleep mode (R2.x.x or R3.x.x), start-up time is less then 120 seconds.
 If starting after a power loss or a lock-up, the start-up time may be up to four minutes.